-Sydenham's chorea is a neurological manifestation of rheumatic fever.
-Chorea (from the Greek word meaning 'dance') occurs in 20-40% of patients with rheumatic fever.
-It remains the most common cause of acute chorea worldwide but in the last twenty years outbreaks have become very rare in the developed world.
+Sydenham's chorea is a neurological manifestation of rheumatic fever (RF).
+Chorea (from the Greek word meaning 'dance') occurs in 20-40% of patients with RF.
+Although it is the most common cause of acute chorea worldwide, cases are now rare in the developed world.

 An autoimmune process is triggered after infection with group A beta-haemolytic streptococci (GABHS).
 Molecular mimicry between streptococcal and CNS antigens is thought to underly the pathogenesis of this disease.
 Cross-reactive anti-basal ganglia antibodies (ABGAs) are formed in genetically predisposed patients and these are thought to cause the neurological insult.

-Thomas Sydenham described chorea in 1686 in a work entitled Schedula monitoria de novae febris ingressu but the association with rheumatic fever was not appreciated until 180 years later by Roger in 1866.
-The Jones criteria for the diagnosis of rheumatic fever originated in 1944 but, only on their revision in 1992, was Sydenham's chorea accepted as a diagnostic feature of rheumatic fever.
+Thomas Sydenham described chorea in 1686 in a work entitled Schedula monitoria de novae febris ingressu but the association with RF was not appreciated until 180 years later by Roger in 1866.
+The Jones Criteria for the diagnosis of RF originated in 1944; however, only on their revision in 1992 was Sydenham's chorea accepted as a diagnostic feature of RF[5, 6].